Christmas in Lofoten

 The Christmas Adventure in Henningsvær invites you to a unique Christmas atmosphere and a cultural experience few can match.
 You may take a stroll through the narrow streets on a blue painted kick sledge.
 In maybe the most picturesque fishing village in Lofoten, you can enjoy a bit of relaxed Christmas shopping, visit a local café or explore culture and art from the village.
 In Henningsvær, you find a wide selection of handcrafts; everything from candle makers with a café, to glassblowers, ceramists and a jewellery maker.
 Furthermore, Gallery Lofoten and Engelskmannsbrygga gallery and workshop offer authentic art from Lofoten.
 Kaviar Factory offers exhibitions of modern contemporary art.
 Should you get hungry during your Christmas Adventure, you find eateries offering a variety local dishes.
 Fiskekrogen and The Blue Fish (at Henningsvær Bryggehotell) are restaurants that offer dishes made of fresh fish straight from the Vestfjord.

 In the oldest fishing village, Nusfjord, there is an old-fashioned Christmas market.
 At Skårungen in Kabelvåg there is also Christmas markets every Sunday from mid November.
 Here you are guaranteed to get in a Christmas spirit with Christmas music and local exhibitors.
-In the Chieftain’s House at Lofotr, the Vikings are waiting for you and you are invited to join their Christmas workshop.
+In the Chieftain’s House at Lofotr, the Vikings are waiting for you and you are invited to join their Christmas workshop (02 December 2023).
 Several concerts are also organized in December, including in Lofoten Kulturhus (Svolvær), and in Meiriet Kultursenter (Leknes).